Super Stardust Delta

-Super Stardust Delta is a twin-stick multidirectional shooter video game for the PlayStation Vita handheld console.
-It is part of the Stardust series of games developed by the Finnish company Housemarque.
+Super Stardust Delta is a 2012 multidirectional shooter video game developed by Housemarque and published by Sony Computer Entertainment for the PlayStation Vita.
+It is part of Housemarque's Stardust series and a sequel to Super Stardust HD.

 Gameplay

 Using the PlayStation Vita's dual analog sticks, players control a starship orbiting a generic planet.
 The planet's orbit acts as the playfield, filled with asteroids, lasers, and enemies for the player to destroy or avoid.
 In the main arcade mode, there are 5 planets, consisting of 5 phases each.
 At the end of each planet, the player encounters a boss, as in a traditional platform or adventure game.

 The ship is equipped with a wide variety of weapons, smart bombs, a temporary shield, and a speed booster system to defend or attack.
 The ship has two projectile weapons of opposite polarities (Ice and Fire) that can be switched between on-the-fly.
 While one is effective against a certain type of enemy, it can be almost useless against another so players must quickly adapt to situations, constantly choosing which weapon to use against what.
 Each weapon can be powered up over the course of the game by collecting tokens as in "space invaders" (dropped onto orbit from destroyed enemy craft/asteroids).
 The ship is also able to collect and deploy smart bombs, which usually clear most of the playfield.
 When deploying a smart bomb players can choose the desired effect: Black Hole, Missile Strike, or EMP bomb.
 The PlayStation Vita's touch-screen controls Missile Strike, rear touch opens Black Hole, and motion control (shaking) deploys the EMP Bomb.

 Other unique features of Super Stardust Delta are that the view can be tilted to see around the planet, and the ship's speed boost system has a slow-motion feature that enables players to navigate the ship with more precision while boosting.
 Super Stardust Delta also has 11 unique game modes, more than in any of the preceding titles in the series.
 Each game mode has its own unique challenges and scenarios.
 The different game modes are "Arcade", "Planets", "Endless", "Bomber", "Impact", "Twin-Gun", "Crush!", "Disc Slide", "Orbit Bomber", "Rock & Roll", and "Trucker".
-The main game modes have three difficulty levels to choose from; "Casual", "Normal", or "Hardcore".
+The main game modes have three difficulty levels to choose from: "Casual", "Normal", or "Hardcore".
 Many of the game modes let players choose whether to play the game with the "Delta" or "Pure" control configuration.
 The "Delta" configuration allows gameplay with new features, with players using the touchscreen, motion controls, as well as button controls to play the game, enabling the Black Hole and Missile Strike smart bombs, as well as the speed boost getting the slow-motion feature.
 The "Pure" configuration features simple button controls only, and does not include the latter features.

 Super Stardust Delta has global leaderboards accessible via PlayStation Network.